Why Save Trees?

 Trees are valuable:

-- According to the International Society of Arboriculture, a specimen shade tree may be worth up to $38 per square inch of trunk cross section.
+– According to the International Society of Arboriculture, a specimen shade tree may be worth up to $38 per square inch of the trunk cross-section.
 For example, a tree two feet in diameter could be worth as much as $17,176 or a three-foot tree up to $38,646 using the Trunk Formula method of valuation.

 – Property values go up with trees.
 Real estate agents and homebuyers typically assign 10 to 23% of a residence’s value to the trees on the property.

 – Shade.
 In a Miami study, the temperature of an unshaded west wall ranged from 112 to 117° F; a similar surface shaded by one large tree ranged from 87 to 92° F; a reduction of more than 20%.
 Shade also reduces heat reflected by concrete or asphalt surfaces.

 – Natural “air conditioning.”
 Evaporation of moisture from leaves cools air under a tree’s canopy by 6 to 8° F. Trees can reduce daily air conditioning costs by as much as 50 percent.

 – Reduced air infiltration.
 As windbreaks, trees can save up to 30% of winter heating bills.